 Address: Forchstrasse 260, 8008 Zürich, Switzerland.
 Opening Hours: Mondays, Wednesdays, Saturdays, Sundays 13:00 – 18:00.
 Cost: CHF 12.00 per Adult, CHF 6.00 per Child (6–16 years)

 6. Swiss Finance Museum (Schweizer Finanzmuseum)

 What is a more apt way to explore the financial city of Switzerland than to visit the Swiss Finance Museum?
 It is the first and only financial museum in Switzerland.
 This country known for its secret bank accounts hosts the financial museum on the west side of the city, near the Technopark and Museum für Gestaltung.

-The museum is run by the foundation Collection of Historical Securities.
+The museum is run by the Collection of Historical Securities Foundation.
 It presents the economic history and modern innovations associated with the Swiss financial market.
 The questions are answered through interactive video sequences, historical film recordings, interviews, and touch-screen animations.

 Address: Schweizer Finanzmuseum, Hard Turm Park, Pfingstweidstrasse 110 8005 Zurich, Switzerland.
 Opening Hours: 10:00 to 19:00 Mondays to Fridays.
 Cost: CHF 10 per Adult, CHF 8 for 12-18 years old, free for children below 12 years old.

 Uhrenmuseum Beyer Zürich is the oldest watch shop in one of the most expensive shopping streets in the world – Bahnhofstrasse.
 The shop itself sells world-known watches: Rolex, Patek Philippe, Cartier, Breitling, IWC, and many more.
 The museum, on the other hand, shows a special collection of watches from the past.